google signals

 Google signals are session data from sites and apps that Google associates with users who have signed in to their Google accounts, and who have turned on Ads Personalization.

 According to this Google support article, Google is able to use the data from users with ads personalization turned on, and use that to model the cross device behavior of all your users.
-Cross device reporting is one of the benefits that Google says come from Signals.
+Cross device reporting is one of the key benefits that Google touts regarding Signals.

 What Do Google Signals Do?